clouedoc/clouedoc/README.md

-# I code bots that look like real humans.
+# I code bots that look like real humans

 Available for hire (>100$/hour, project-dependent)